Procedure Guide ·Dental Cleaning ·2026

 Why It's Done

-Professional dental cleaning removes plaque and tartar that brushing can't reach — especially below the gumline where periodontal disease starts.
-Left untreated, dental disease causes pain, tooth loss, and can spread bacteria to the heart, kidneys, and liver.
-Over 80% of dogs have some dental disease by age 3.
+Professional cleaning removes plaque and tartar brushing can't reach - especially below the gumline.
+Left untreated, dental disease causes pain, tooth loss, and spreads bacteria to the heart, kidneys, and liver.
+Over 80% of dogs have dental disease by age 3.
 Prevents organ damage from oral bacteria

 What to Expect

-Your dog is placed under general anesthesia for the procedure.
-The vet performs a full oral exam, takes dental X-rays, scales tartar above and below the gumline with ultrasonic tools, polishes all teeth, and applies fluoride or sealant.
-If diseased teeth are found, extractions may be recommended during the same session.
+Under general anesthesia, the vet performs a full exam, takes dental X-rays, scales tartar above and below the gumline, and polishes teeth.
+Diseased teeth may be extracted in the same session.
 Anesthesia is required for proper cleaning

 Cost Breakdown - $300-$800